Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Kentucky Stats and Trends

-- Kentucky has played six games, with five wins against the spread.

-- Kentucky's games this year have hit the over three times in six opportunities (50%).
+- Kentucky's games this year have hit the over on three of six set point totals (50%).

-- Kentucky is 5-1 against the spread and 6-0 overall when the team scores more than 5.5 points.
+- Kentucky is 5-1 against the spread and 6-0 overall in games when it records more than 5.5 points.

-- Kentucky is 5-1 against the spread and 6-0 overall when the team amasses more than 203.5 yards.
+- When Kentucky amasses more than 203.5 yards, the team is 5-1 against the spread and 6-0 overall.

-- The Wildcats have turned the ball over two more times (12 total) than the Bulldogs have forced a turnover (10) this season.
+- The Wildcats have turned the ball over 12 times this season, two more turnovers than the Bulldogs have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.